artist portrait

 I’m a visual artist, terminal user, and archivist of retro technology.
 Based in NYC.
 This site is a memory dump of my work.

 In parallel, I developed the Machines project.
-I grew up in a small town in Los Angeles.
+I grew up in eastern Los Angeles.
 My father was a watchsmith / mechanic / craftsman, always tinkering with his latest curiosity.
 His office was more akin to an inventor’s workshop.
 His desk was filled with tiny screws, gears, pins, and miniature tools.
 I am my father’s daughter, taking from his love of repair and creation.
 I’m drawn to the visual language of outdated devices and, in many cases, their obsolescence—-the ugly sister of progress.
 Technological relics, while no longer useful, are not without utility.
 They hold stories, provide us with context, and gift us with nostalgia.

 I take pleasure in the discarded, the disregarded, and the possibility of unearthing their forgotten stories.